Cole Schwindt

-Cole Schwindt (born April 25, 2001) is a Canadian professional ice hockey forward for the Florida Panthers of the National Hockey League (NHL).
-He was selected 81st overall by the Panthers in the 2019 NHL Entry Draft, and has also played for the Calgary Flames and Vegas Golden Knights.
+Cole Schwindt (born April 25, 2001) is a Canadian professional ice hockey player who is a forward for the Florida Panthers of the National Hockey League (NHL).
+He was selected 81st overall by the Panthers in the 2019 NHL entry draft, and has also played for the Calgary Flames and Vegas Golden Knights.

 Personal life

 Schwindt was born on April 25, 2001, in Breslau, Ontario, Canada, to parents Jason and Laura Schwindt.
 He grew up the oldest of three boys, both of whom play hockey as well.